barroit/barroit/Documentation/libkit/builtins.rst

 Builtin Functions
 =================

 This document describes builtins of libkit.
-It has multiple part of functionality.
-If you're using this and don't read the code, you're doing it wrong.
-I won't explain what builtins do in a detailed way.
-I'm not your babysitter.
+If you prefer Microsoft's babysitter-style docs and don't read the code, do not touch this part.
+It's for experienced developers, not dumbasses.

 Standard output builtins
 ========================